Theory for magnetic-field-driven 3D metal-insulator transitions in the quantum limit

-Near fixed point (iv)$_\text{b}$, both $\beta$ and $u$ are unstable and increase unboundedly when the initial value of $u$ is large enough.
-Fixed point (iv)$_\text{b}$ is a multi-critical point for the Wigner crystal or Peierls phase transition.
+Near fixed point (iv)$_b$, both $\beta$ and $u$ are unstable and increase unboundedly when the initial value of $u$ is large enough.
+Fixed point (iv)$_b$ is a multicritical point for the Wigner crystal or Peierls phase transition.
 Which phase transition occurs first depends on the relative strength of $\beta$ and $u$.
-The solid lines in \Fig{Figbd}(d) show that the ratio of $u$ to $\beta$ decreases rapidly and finally vanishes when its initial value is not large enough, indicating that the Peierls phase transition happens first.
-However, the dotted line in \Fig{Figbd}(d) shows that $u$ is always larger than $\beta$, when its initial value is large enough, which means that the Wigner crystal occurs first.
-Despite that these two phase transitions both produce charge density waves, the gap sizes and critical behaviors are different \cite{Grunerb,Giamarchib}.
-For the Peierls phase transition, the correlation length exponent is $\nu_{\beta}=1$ and the dynamical critical exponent is $z=1+2\De_b^{\ast}=2$, which gives a critical exponent for the resistivity scaling
+The solid lines in \Fig{Figbd}(e) show that the ratio of $u$ to $\beta$ decreases rapidly and finally vanishes when its initial value is not large enough, indicating that the Peierls phase transition happens first.
+The dotted line in \Fig{Figbd}(f) shows that $u$ is always larger than $\beta$, when its initial value is large enough, which means that the Wigner crystal occurs first.
+Despite that these two phase transitions both produce charge-density waves, the gap sizes and critical behaviors are different \cite{Grunerb,Giamarchib}.
+For the Peierls phase transition, the correlation length exponent is $\nu_{\beta}=1$, and the dynamical critical exponent is $z=1+2\De_b^{\ast}=2$, which gives a critical exponent for the resistivity scaling:

 For the Wigner crystal, we obtain $\nu_u=1$ and $z=2$, which lead to $\xi=2$ \cite{Supp}.